LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 | Messaging – Data elements within the Personal Info and Customer Info Engagement Attributes, Authenticated Engagement Attributes, Non-authenticated Engagement Attributes, Messaging Transcripts, Messaging Summary, Messaging User Profile | Messaging transcripts and other session variables can be stored on the LivePerson DB servers in an encrypted format. **Note:** When encryption is enabled, the following capabilities will not be available: Analytics reports - Predefined Content, Topics toolkit, Deflection and Escalation Risk Predictor.
 Goal Tracker report - Customer name, Customer type, Customer status | Enable |

 {: .notice}
-To enable these settings, please cotact your LP representative.
+To enable the settings in tables above, please contact your LP representative.